-A smaller amount is allocated according to the number of children of service families and an allocation for each pupil who has been ‘Looked After’ (in care, including adopted children) for 6 months or more.
+Pupil Premium funding is allocated to schools according to the number of pupils on-roll who are eligible or who have been eligible for free school meals (FSM ).
+A smaller amount is also allocated according to the number of children of service families and an allocation for each pupil who has been ‘Looked After’ (in care, including adopted children) for 6 months or more.

-As a school we recognise that to improve the learning for Pupil Premium children is to improve the learning for all children.
-Therefore, the majority of the investment will go into providing high quality teaching and learning.
-This could be targeted support for Early Years on speech and language.
-We also invest in resources for classroom resources to provide a breadth and quality of experience.
-We also have funds allocated for flexible funding of individual needs.
+As a school, we recognise that to improve the learning and motivation of Pupil Premium children is to reduce the attainment gap.
+Therefore, the majority of the investment will go into providing high quality teaching and learning through additional adult support.
+For example, this could be targeted activities for Early Years on speech and language or providing additional reading time.
+We also invest in activities such as residential visits and clubs to provide a breadth and quality of experience.

-We believe that providing stimulating learning environments and great experiences inside and out help all children succeed and we have invested significantly in outdoor learning and Forest School.
+We believe that providing stimulating learning environments and great experiences help all children succeed and we have therefore invested significantly in enriching trips and Forest School.

-This investment and its impact are included in the reports below.
+This investment and its impact are included in the plans and reports below.